fulcro-community/fulcro-exercises/README.md

 ### Part 2: Fulcro Puzzles

 After you have completed the exercises, you can check you insight and troubleshooting skill by fixing the broken pieces of code presented in the `holyjak.fulcro-exercises.puzzles.puzzles-ws` namespace.

-To run the puzzles, stop the exercises `clojure` process and run instead this:
+To run the puzzles, stop the exercises process and run instead this:

-    clojure -M:serve-puzzles # add :cider similarly as in exercises, if using Emacs
+    npx shadow-cljs watch puzzles
+    # or `bb serve-puzzles` if you have Babashka

+NOTE: For Calva, do instead start the REPL from the editor - [run Jack-in](https://calva.io/connect/#jack-in-let-calva-start-the-repl-for-you), selecting _shadow-cljs_ then the `:puzzles` build.

-then navigate to http://localhost:8023/ and in the left-side menu, under _Cards_, select the first puzzle card.
+Then navigate to http://localhost:8023/ and in the left-side menu, under _Cards_, select the first puzzle card.

 Try to fix the code so that the card does what it is supposed to.
 Remember to use primarily the Fulcro Database and Fulcro Inspector for the troubleshooting!
 If you get stuck or after you finish your solution,